NVIDIA/cccl/libcudacxx/docs/extended_api/synchronization_primitives/barrier/barrier_arrive_tx.md

   count by `transaction_count_update`.
 * This function executes atomically.
 The call to this function strongly happens-before the start of the phase completion step for the current phase.
-* The behavior is undefined if `arrive_count_update` is less than or equal to 0 or greater than the expected count for the current barrier phase.

 ## Notes